randsleadershipslack/destalinator/README.md

 #### `DESTALINATOR_LOG_LEVEL`

 Tune your preferred log level for server logs or local debugging.
 Does not affect the ENV var specified by `output_debug_env_varname`.

+#### `SENTRY_DSN`

+In order to configure exception handling & tracking with [Sentry](https://sentry.io/), set up a Sentry account and configure this environment variable with the appropriate DSN value.

+If you're on Heroku, you can provision this with:

+    heroku addons:create sentry:f1